 - CSM exclusively, which has the greatest potential for producing adverse side effects

-- CSM in smaller doses plus natural binders, which has less potential for producing adverse side effects
+- CSM in smaller doses plus natural binders has less potential for producing adverse side effects

 Adverse side effects can also be avoided by adding magnesium supplementation, increasing water intake, and slowly ramping up the dose.
 At times, we need to do an intestinal healing protocol using natural antifungals, magnesium citrate, glutamine, and soothing herbs (including aloe), prior to starting binders.